olivierfriard/boris_docs/index.rst

 Converters
 ~~~~~~~~~~~~~~~~~~~~~

-If the values in the timestamp column are not expessed in seconds (12.45) but in another format (HH:MM:SS, MM:SS, ...) you must use a converter
+If the values in the timestamp column are not expessed in seconds (like 12.45) but in another format (HH:MM:SS, MM:SS, ISO8601 2018-01-18T12:31:40Z ...)
-that will convert the current format in seconds.
+you must use a converter that will convert the current format in seconds.

-Some converters can be loaded from the BORIS web site by using the
+See the Converters' tab in the project configuration: `converters tab`_